 In this video, we take a look at the counter-notification, the rights associated with it, and how it fits into the DMCA compliance process as a balance to aggressive copyright holders.

 Of course, one must be mindful of the other side of the coin.
-Filing a counter-notice is the equivalent of egging on the copyright holder.
+Filing a DMCA counter-notification is the equivalent of egging on the copyright holder.
 “Come and get me” may make for a brave stand, but the cost of defending a lawsuit is no laughing matter if the copyright holder calls your bluff.
 This is likely why so many try to avoid DMCA complaints.